« back to list

 Adding a class requires the written permission of the instructor on the official Add/Drop Form available from the Registrar.
 On rare occasions, an instructor, with the prior approval of his/her department head and division dean, may deny students permission to add a class after its first meeting even when there is an opening.

 The signature of the instructor is not needed to drop a class.
 By the drop deadline, the student must either report to the Registrar to file the paperwork needed to record the drop or drop it themselves on WebAdvisor.
 Unofficial drops, in which a registered student does not file a drop or withdrawal with the Registrar, will be graded as failures (F grade or UW--unofficial withdrawal--depending on instructor preference).
 Students should be certain that they officially drop classes they are not attending and should not rely on the instructor to officially remove them from a class.
 Unofficial adds, in which an unregistered student sits in on a class, will not be graded or credited on the academic record.

 Withdrawing from a Course with a Grade of "W"

-With the approval of the instructor a student may withdraw from a course with a grade of "W" during the course withdrawal period.
+With the written approval of the instructor on the Course Withdrawal form, a student may withdraw from a course with a grade of "W" during the course withdrawal period.
 Deadline dates are published in the Academic Calendar

 The grade of "W" has no effect upon the grade point average.
-Courses graded "W" do not count toward the minimum semester total of 12 credits required for good academic standing, but they do count for the computation of maximum yearly allowed credits.
+Courses graded "W" do not count toward the minimum semester total of 12 credits required for good academic standing.

 A course withdrawal is completed by filing the Course Withdrawal Form, approved by the instructor, with the Registrar's Office by the deadline which appears in the Academic Calendar.